Leonmmcoset/Go-Go-Go/README.md

 ## Warn

-**I probably won't update the files in the repository, which may be old.**
+**I probably won't update the files in the repository, which may be old.
+I'm only going to update what's in the release.**